Mohammed-Hannane/simohonnane/README.md

-- 👋 Hi, I’m @bugsbunny
+- 👋 Hi, I’m Mohammed Hannane
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Tecnology
-- 🌱 I’m a Full-Stack Dev
+- 🌱 I’m a IT Student
 - 💞️ I’m looking to learn new things to improve my skills
 - 📫 How to reach me : my mail is simohonnane55@gmail.com